Perseids Meteor Shower | 2015

 Late Late nights of August 10-13, 2015 | Midnight to dawn

-With little or no moon to ruin the show, 2015 is a great year for watching the Perseid meteor shower.
+With little or no moon to ruin the show, 2015 is a great year for watching the Perseids meteor shower.
+The shower peaks late late Wednesday night, coinciding with the new moon

 Read more at earthsky.org

-1) Get away from bright lights and go to a high elevation
+1) Get away from bright lights of the city and go to a high elevation

 3) The best viewing begins after midnight with better viewing after the moon wanes and tends to hit its peak right before dawn